-Vocabulary Quest® is a sophisticated online game for learning vocabulary and spelling that should be good for students in about fifth grade and up.
+Vocabulary Quest® is a sophisticated, online game for learning vocabulary and spelling that should be good for students in about fifth grade and up.
 The game is also great for adults who want to improve their vocabulary.

-During the battles, hints are available, but they come at a price by lowering your score.
+As players progress, they can join guilds (not with other players) and get special powers and gear.
+During the battles, hints are available, but they come at a price by lowering the player's score.
 The game tracks the student’s progress, and it brings up words for review that were missed previously.